jrgifford/cryptogram/README.md

     ui contains the glade file

 Written by Andrew King.
-James Gifford <james@jamesrgifford.com> appointed as maintainer [here](http://chat.stackexchange.com/transcript/message/5783681#5783681), and is released under the BSD license for the world to use, as he wished.
+James Gifford `<james@jamesrgifford.com>` appointed as maintainer [here](http://chat.stackexchange.com/transcript/message/5783681#5783681), and is released under the BSD license for the world to use, as Andrew wished.